igor-couto/vscode-valenca-theme/README.md

 ## Feedback

 * Working in progress.
-There are still some adjustments to suport javascript.
+There are still some adjustments to be made to suport lenguages like Javascript for instance
 * If you are having problems, please let me know by [filing an issue](https://github.com/igor-couto/vscode-valenca-theme/issues)

 ## License